r-windows/docs/readme.md

  - `C:\rtools40\mingw64`: the 64-bit gcc-8-3.0 toolchain used as of R 4.0.0
  - `C:\rtools40\ucrt64`: a new 64-bit gcc-10.3.0 toolchain targeting ucrt

-The [msys2 documentation](https://www.msys2.org/docs/environments/#msvcrt-vs-ucrt) gives an overview of the supported environments in msys2 and the main differences between MSVCRT and UCRT.
-The links at the bottom of this document also have more information.
+The [msys2 documentation](https://www.msys2.org/docs/environments/#msvcrt-vs-ucrt) gives an overview of the supported environments in msys2 and a comparison of MSVCRT and UCRT.
+The main difference between upstream msys2 and rtools4 is that our toolchains and libraries are configured for static linking, whereas upstream msys2 prefers dynamic linking.
+The references at the bottom of this document contain more information.

 The current version of Rtools is maintained by Jeroen Ooms.
 [Older editions](https://cran.r-project.org/bin/windows/Rtools/history.html) were put together by Prof. Brian Ripley and Duncan Murdoch.
 The best place for reporting bugs is via the [r-windows](https://github.com/r-windows) organization on GitHub.